sted9000/sted9000.github.io/daily/_posts/2020-04-13-Science-Happiness-0.md

 On a personal note I could be doing better on both fronts.

-1. Daily spend time lost is frustration due to a lack of perspective combined with avoidable agitation.
+1. Daily I spend time lost in frustration due to a lack of perspective combined with avoidable agitation.
-2. "If only X happened I would be..." is a too frequent guest in my mind to honestly say that I am happy _about my life_.
+2. "If only X happened, I would be..." is too frequently a guest in my mind to honestly say that I am happy _about my life_.

 To be continued...